MKhoaFE/Hackathon10.2025/README.md

-🎬 MovieMind — AI-Powered Movie Web App
+🎬 AI-Powered Movie Web App
 - A smart movie web application that combines AI to recommend, summarize, and chat about movies in real time.
 ------------------------------------------------------------------------
 🚀 Overview